Will this be the moment?

 Still, I find myself struggling to believe that we have sufficient resolve as a society to make the systemic change necessary for all Black lives to be valued, respected, and protected.
 This doubt gnaws at me as we continue to see more Black lives taken by police, and as I see how easily this moment is often reduced to a discussion purely of policing as a singular manifestation of racism.
 As a white man and CEO of a nonprofit, I am distressed by how many people in positions of power and privilege, including myself, can identify the change that is required in others, and yet struggle to articulate what we are willing to give up ourselves to make change possible.

 During the days following George Floyd’s murder, a large number of white leaders from business, government and nonprofits shared their thoughts about the meaning and implications of his unconscionable killing and the uprising that followed.
-I added my voice on May 29 with a message that Environmental Initiative posted to our blog and emailed to our entire distribution list.
+I added my voice on May 29 and emailed it to our entire distribution list.
 It was a hard message to write, partly due to the impact of those chaotic days, but also because, like many white people in positions of privilege, I felt compelled to act, but struggled knowing what I should do.

 As I wrote that message, I was intensely aware of how relatively easy it felt to condemn physical violence and systemic racism in society at large, and how much harder it was to discern what I was willing to do personally to disrupt racist systems and what I was willing to give up for a racially just world.